planetarium/agent8-templates/basic-3d-flightview/PROJECT.md

     - **`Aircraft.tsx`**: Component handling the logic related to the player-controlled aircraft model (movement, rotation, bullet firing trigger).
     - **`Player.tsx`**: Component representing the player character in the 3D scene, potentially encompassing the aircraft and other player-specific elements.
     - **`Experience.tsx`**: Main component responsible for the primary 3D scene configuration.
 It sets up the sky environment using `Sky` from `@react-three/drei` and provides basic lighting with `ambientLight`.
 It utilizes `FlightViewController` from `vibe-starter-3d` to wrap the `Player` component, handling flight control logic.
 It also incorporates a `FollowLight` component that dynamically follows the player, enhancing visibility and focus on the player's aircraft.
 It also includes the `Ground` and `FloatingShapes` components to complete the scene.
+By default, it configures a runway and environment where the aircraft can fly without requiring any initial setup from the user.
     - **`FloatingShapes.tsx`**: Component generating and managing various 3D shapes floating randomly in the scene.
     - **`Ground.tsx`**: Component defining and visually representing the ground plane in the 3D space.
 It serves as a runway for the aircraft to gain speed before takeoff.
 Has physical properties.
     - **`EffectContainer.tsx`**: Container component managing and rendering various visual effects like bullet firing and hit effects.